KennethHoff/SourceGenerators/src/Generators/PocoSchemaGenerator/Oxx.Backend.Generators.PocoSchema.Zod/README.md

     * Ideally it would generate a schema that matches the interface, but allows for additional properties.
         * I don't know what it should be named though.
 All I know is that it shouldn't start with a lower-case `i`.
         * Additionally, all derived interfaces should extend this schema, and all types that implement this interface should extend this schema.
     * ..
 Or maybe I should just remove the schema generation for interfaces altogether.
-I'm not sure if it's really useful.
+I'm not sure if it's really useful other than for IEnumerable\<T> and similar interfaces.

 * The schema generator doesn't support custom schemas for molecular types
     * Example: